wrong-about-everything/Validol/docs/why/declarative_validation.rst

 Wikipedia has a bit more formal definition, yet still readable:
 Declarative programming is a programming paradigm — a style of building the structure and elements of computer programs — that expresses the logic of a computation without describing its control flow.

 As we see, declarative programming has nothing to do with the language.
-You can use dense imperative code in Haskell.
+You may very well use dense imperative code in Haskell.
 You can write declarative code in PHP.

 It does have something to do with you though.